 Drawing

 Drawing is handled by the Scar::Objects::Camera class.
 Each spaces gets a camera by default.
 On each frame, a space invokes all its cameras' render_view methods.
-It in return renders all which have a component inheriting from Scar::Components::Drawable (which is essentially a wrapper around SF::Drawable) in the space and calls all systems' and objects' render methods.
+It in return renders all Entities which have a component inheriting from Scar::Components::Drawable (which is essentially a wrapper around SF::Drawable) in the space and calls all systems' and objects' render methods.

 You can add multiple cameras to a scene to draw different views.